chrisferagotti/OpenSource/README.md

 Project Descriptions
 --------------------

-- PacMan: A Java game modeled after the PacMan arcade game, made for my CompSci 221 class
+- PacMan: A Java game modeled after the PacMan arcade game, made for my CompSci 221 class.

-- BathtubDefender: A Battleship-style Java based game
+- BathtubDefender: A Battleship-style Java based game.

-- UnnamedCardGame: A card game project in Java
+- UnnamedCardGame: A card game project in Java.

 - Tron: A project for an AI class; returns players moves depending on current board state.
-Uses a rule-based algorithm
+Uses a rule-based algorithm, written in C++.

 - Caluculator: A basic calculator program.
 Read the README for more info.